distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 It is the market-implied delta between the asset’s price if the event occurs and the asset’s price if it does not occur.

 Standard conditional futures do not isolate impact.
 A long YES and short NO position becomes a bet on which outcome occurs, because one leg settles to the spot price and the other leg settles to 0.
 Impact exposure instead targets the conditional spread `price_yes - price_no`.
 Unconditional outcome futures isolate that spread by making both legs settle to prices in both outcomes, so long YES and short NO settles to `impact_TWAP` regardless of which outcome occurs.
-The multiverse or universe token framing is standard conditional futures with different labels.

 ## Definitions